 If you have followed along, you will be presented with neatly laid out details for the vehicle.
 We are interested specifically in the Junk/Salvage Report section.

 Interestingly enough, we can see that the vehicle actually has a Salvage Title (WA – CERT OF TITLE-SALVAGE)!
 This seller failed to disclose this important information upfront in the advertisement.
 This salvage title was issued due to the damage to the side of the vehicle from a collision.
-Also, notice that that if there are images of the damage available, we will show you that as well.
-For the car in question, we have 10 images available.

 Based on the information we have uncovered, we can infer the real reason behind the “Great Deal” we saw earlier at cars.com.
 The seller simply refurbished a salvage vehicle that was involved in an accident and was trying to sell it as used car.

 A refurbished salvage vehicle tends to have no resell value and often times comes with a lot of problems that may not have been properly rectified.
 Our Salvage Checker will help you avoid getting a bad deal.

 What if the car isn’t a salvage vehicle?

 If we couldn’t find a salvage record associated with the car, you will see the following result.